Charles E W Bean, Diaries, AWM38 3DRL 606/7/1 - May 1915 - Part 5

 shrapnel came - & it missed us altogether.
 It flew well over our

 head & burst over the lines then coming out of the trees.
-The line that
+The line there

 was just about extending from fighting column into line.
 The shrapnel